jiv222/dotfiles/README.md

 Next, I tried NixOS, which seemed like it'd be a great combination of providing stability alongside the wide supply of packages available in  the NixStore.
 Unfortunately, I just didn't have the time or desire to learn the nix language in order to make the most use out of it.
 Even testing a bash script from a friend online involved much more effort than I cared for or thought was necessary.
 I next heard about voidlinux, and wondering what all the fuss over systemd was about, decided to give it a try.
 I ended up absolutely loving it, and still to this day, Void is probably one of my favorite all around distro.
 Runit is simpler and more lightweight that systemd, plus Void's XBPS was both fast and reliable.
 On top of that, xbps-src gave me access to nearly the same amount of software as Arch.
 Though after being unable to develop in F# in Void, jumped around once more, before landing in QubesOS.
-While I was fascinated by the security components of it, its current dom0 (where you configure the DE/WM) version is still running Fedora 25, so updated packages was either impossible or a huge pain to get working.
+While I was fascinated by the security components of it, its current dom0 (where you configure the DE/WM) version is still running Fedora 25, so getting any updated packages was either impossible or a huge pain to get working (and usually required breaking the whole qubes security model).
 I ended up going back to Void, this time trying out the musl version.
 A distro without glibc pretty much means all proprietary software is thrown out the window.
 I chose musl partially out of thinking I could get through the hurdles it had, and partially just out of curiosity.
 Other than that, my only other personal problem with Void was its choice to use LibreSSL over the more standard OpenSSL, making dotnet incompatible with it.
 They seem to care more about performance than overall compatibilty, I agreed with them.
 This is why, due to Void's faster init service, great package management, and overall lightweight footprint, I still think it is a better, yet very similar, version of Arch.